biel-correa/waiter/README.md

 # Waiter extension

 Do you hate having to run all those commands every time when you open up a folder?
-Now you can set a JSON whit all the terminal tabs and commands that it should run.
+Now you can set a JSON with all the terminal tabs and commands that it should run.

 ## Features